Resources for Parents

 What do you provide?

-We provide basic emergency shelter services – a place to sleep safe and have immediate needs met.
-However, we are well connected with local agencies and programs and are able to share those connections and resources with the youth who seek our services.
+We provide basic emergency shelter services that include a safe place to sleep and access to immediate needs.
+In addition, we are well connected with local agencies and programs and share those resources with the youth who seek our services.

 Other Resources